 3.2 Total Number of Eligible Workers

 Exhibit 3 compares the number of eligible workers for each state’s leave program.
 This quantity does not require any simulation.
-Eligibility is determined solely through original ACS variables for class of employment and earnings (the main criteria for eligibility in these three programs), which means that both ACM and IMPAQ models have identical estimates for eligible workers.
+Eligibility is determined solely through original ACS variables for class of employment and earnings (the main criteria for eligibility in these three programs), which means that both ACM and IMPAQ-DOL models have identical estimates for eligible workers.

 Each model underestimated the number of eligible workers in California – 15 million versus 17.3 million workers.
 The ACS indicated approximately 17.1 million individuals working in California.
 Based on our analysis of the California ACS, approximately 1.5 million workers were excluded due to failure to meet earnings requirements and .5 million were excluded due to self-employment.
 The earnings requirements are subject to some error because California’s earnings requirement are based on quarterly earnings whereas earnings are only observed in annual aggregates within the ACS.
 Individuals with volatile quarterly earnings may be incorrectly excluded by the simulation logic as a result.
 To disambiguate discrepancies in ACS estimation of eligible workforce with model simulation accuracy, the take up rates for both models have been adjusted to account for this difference.
 As a result, discrepancies in all other exhibits are not attributable to differences in eligible workers between ACS estimates and real-world numbers.